Skip to Content

 Off on the Wild Wicklow tour

-One of the other bloggers beside me exclaimed “I don’t know what sort of coffee he had this morning, but I want some of that!”
-The flow of chatter and stories was so continuous that it took me an hour to realise that Denis was driving the coach as well as giving us an annecdote or joke about everything that we passed.
+One of the other guests beside me exclaimed “I don’t know what sort of coffee he had this morning, but I want some of that!”
+The flow of chatter and stories was so continuous that it took me an hour to realise that Denis was driving the coach as well as giving us an anecdote or joke about everything that we passed.
 Who says men can’t multi-task?

 Wild scenery in the Wicklow mountains, a stop at the Avoca handweavers known for their colourful checked throws.
 A bit of history at the Glendalough monastery and a good lunch in a traditional Irish pub thrown in.